 Moving across the country — or around the world — can be a great adventure.
 Here's some help for making sure your licenses and certifications pack up and travel with you for your next move.

-The good news: The Department of Defense's State Liaison and Education Opportunities office has worked to streamline state licensing procedures to make it easier for military spouses to find a job.
+The good news: The Department of Defense’s Defense-State Liaison Office and Education Opportunities office have worked to streamline state licensing procedures to make it easier for military spouses to find a job.